thatsus/laravel-better-bind/README.md

 In this example we expect the `Dog::bark` method to create a `Sound` object with itself as the value for the constructor's `$animal` parameter.

-First, we use the `betterInstance` method from BetterBind to provide the mock to the code.
+First, we use the `testInstance` method from testBind to provide the mock to the code.
 Then we capture the `$params` argument and check at the end that it has the parameter values we expect.